filipmellgren/DQN_pricing_algorithms/README.md

 In short, the repository creates the output in the thesis by allowing two RL agents train against each other in a simulated environment.
 Note that training requires substantial time.

+In practice, I had multiple versions running simultanouesly that had slightly different hyperparameters.
+I therefore exported the main folder with all the files, made the necessary change, and let it run.
+This repo contains one specific setup of hyperparameters.
+All changes happened in the "Main_notebook.ipynb" file (I think).

 This repository became a mess towards the end of the thesis project as I made large changes quickly, did not know how to efficiently manage a change in approach I wasn't sure about (should probably have used branches).

 Here is some indication of the intended structure (as I can remember it 4 months later) with the most important files: